eboannan/eboannan.github.io/README.md

 ## Python
 ### Programming Lingo
-1. Cohesion
+1. cohesion
-2. Coupling
+2. coupling
-3. Technical debt
+3. technical debt
 4. REPL
-5. IDE
+5. IDE: Integrated Development Environment
+6. syntax: grammer rules of a programming language

 ### Design Principles
 When designinig a class in python, you should be guided by the SOLID principles: